 You can avoid this trouble by trimming back branches of trees that hang over your solar array.
 It will also cut back on shade, which is another way to keep your panels producing energy at their optimal rate.

 You can also rinse off your panels seasonally to cut down on the dust and debris on them.
 If you can reach the panels on a ladder, a basic garden hose will do the trick.
-If you can’t reach your panels or are a commercial user with a high volume of panels, you may want to consider installing a sprinkler system on your roof to rinse your panels regularly.
+If you can’t reach your panels or are a Minnesota commercial solar panel installation user with a high volume of panels, you may want to consider installing a sprinkler system on your roof to rinse your panels regularly.

 Operating and Maintenance for Commercial Solar Users